Site logo

 450. Chayton – Falcon

-Naming your horse is more than just picking a sound you like.
-It’s about finding a name that fits, a name with soul.
-Native American horse names offer a rich tapestry of meanings, stories, and connections to nature.
+Naming your horse is about more than just choosing a sound.
+It’s about finding a name that fits and has meaning.

-Ultimately, the right name will make your heart skip a beat and make your horse’s ears perk up.
-Happy naming.
+The right name will make your heart skip a beat and your horse’s ears perk up.
+Enjoy the process of naming.

 Picture of Dr. Noman Tariq